HS-Datadesk/koronavirus-avoindata/README.md

 `infectionSource` field can be used to inspect infection chains.

-The list in `recoverd` field is very much a best effort attempt at showing the recovered numbers.
-The topic has been disussed [here]
-(https://github.com/HS-Datadesk/koronavirus-avoindata/issues/12).
-If you want to try out a formnula (for example, all confirmed cases that are older than two weeks are counted as recovered) feel free to do so.
-The data we offer here will not have formulas or calculations such as that implemented, we'll simply report the data as given by our
+The list in `recovered` field is very much a best effort attempt at showing the recovered numbers.
+The topic has been discussed [here](https://github.com/HS-Datadesk/koronavirus-avoindata/issues/12).
+If you want to try out a formula (for example, counting all confirmed cases that are older than two weeks as recovered) feel free to do so.
+The data offered here will not be subject to such calculations, but will instead provide information as obtained from the sources considered to be reliable.

 # Lisenssi: MIT-lisenssi